 1. What Cobre Enables with Cross Border Money Movements#

-With Cross Border Money Movements, Cobre allows businesses to:Move money between countries
+With Cross Border Money Movements, Cobre allows businesses to:

-Convert funds between different currencies (FX)
+Exchange funds with Cobre between different currencies

 Operate international flows using local and global Cobre Balances

-Track cross-border transfers with full transactional visibility
+Track cross-border operations with full transactional visibility

-Reconcile international activity using standardized reports
+Reconcile activity using standardized reports

-A Cross Border Money Movement always involves:Conceptually, the flow operates between:A local Cobre Balance (origin or destination), and
+A local Cobre Balance (origin or destination), and

 A global Cobre Balance in the corresponding currency.

-Each cross-border transfer is a single operation that internally produces two complementary effects:An outgoing flow (debit) in the origin currency
+Each cross-border transfer is a single operation that internally produces two complementary effects:

-An incoming flow (credit) in the destination currency
+An incoming flow (credit) in the destination currency - The funds Cobre is paying on behalf of the client

-3. FX as a Core Component#
+3. Currency selling to Cobre - Exchange rate equivalent as a Core Component#

-Generation of FX quotes before execution
+Generation of quotes before execution

 Estimated destination amount

-Time-bound quotes to ensure pricing certainty
+Time-bound quotes to ensure pricing certainty (Rate Locks)

 Multi-country treasury operations

-Availability depends on corridor configuration, but the operational model remains consistent.Other currency pairs are also available through OTC operation for exchage of equivalent currencies in other regions like Europe and China Mainland / Hong Kong.
+Other currency pairs are also available through OTC operation for exchange of equivalent currencies in other regions like Europe and Mainland China / Hong Kong.

 USDt and USDc on/off-ramp is also supported and their balances are linked to USD Global Cobre Balances.

-Before a Cross Border Money Movement can be executed:The origin Cobre Balance must have sufficient funds
+Before a Cross Border Money Movement can be executed:

 In the case of global balances (e.g. USD), funding may require coordination or prefunding

-From a business perspective, this ensures:Clear liquidity management
+From a business perspective, this ensures:

 Cobre enforces funding validation as part of execution integrity.
 Alternatively, Cobre offers a Rate Lock feature to allow clients lock a rate and provide the funding later - See 12.2 FX Rate Lock